fxamacker/ccf_draft/ccf_specs.md

 ### Objectives

 The goal of CCF is to provide compact, efficient, and deterministic encoding of Cadence external values with:
-- Fully self-decribing mode: CCF messages include Cadence types and values.
+- Fully self-describing mode: CCF messages include Cadence types and values.
 - Partially self-describing mode: CCF messages include Cadence values referencing omitted Cadence types by unique type ID.

 CCF is designed to support:

-- Cadence external values: CCF supports all Cadence built-in types and user-defined types (e.g. composite types).
+- Cadence external values: CCF supports all Cadence built-in types and user-defined types (e.g., composite types).
 CCF can be updated to support new Cadence built-in types.

 - Compact encoding:
   - CCF uses a subset of the CBOR data model with [Preferred Serialization](https://www.rfc-editor.org/rfc/rfc8949.html#name-preferred-serialization) to encode values to their shortest form.